yu-xue-ying/yu-xue-ying.github.io/_opportunity/opportunity_suny_albany.md

 Candidates seeking for PhD degree should apply through the PhD program in the [Department of Atmospheric and Environmental Sciences at SUNY Albany](https://www.albany.edu/daes).
 Please review the application instructions and mention your interest in working with our group in your application.

-Interested candidates are welcome to contact Dr. Xueying Yu via [email](yxy@stanford.edu), yxy@stanford.edu.
+Interested candidates are welcome to contact Dr. Xueying Yu via email: yxy@stanford.edu.
 Please combine the following documents into a single PDF file and attach it to the email:
 1. CV.
 2. 1-page personal statement.
 Please include your research interests, research experience, future research ideas, and career development plans.
 3. Contact information for 3 recommenders (names, affiliations, and email addresses).